shecodes1222/codeQuiz/README.md

 # What was your motivation?
 My motivation was to improve my javascript skills.
 # Why did you build this project?
-To showcase the skills learned through the videos, activities, and truly refine my googling abilities.
+To showcase the skills learned through the videos, activities.
 # What problem does it solve?
 It allows me to generate a timed quiz which could be very fun and useful in the real world.
 # What did you learn?
-I learned that how to create event handlers, gained a deeper understanding of functions, variables, and the power of JS.
+I learned how to create event handlers, gained a deeper understanding of functions involving timers.
+Once again worked with variables, and the power of JS.
 # What makes your project stand out?
 I incorporated foundational questions related to JS and overall had some fun with CSS and JS.